Manaslu & Tsum Valley 22 Days

 -Pick up and drop off from Kathmandu International Airport to hotel

--Private drive to Soti Khola; taxi Syange to Besisahar; tourist bus Besisahar to Kathmandu
+-Private drive to Macha Khola; taxi Syange to Besisahar; tourist bus Besisahar to Kathmandu

--Certificate of CO2- emission free return for all transport in Nepal
+-Certificate of CO2- emission free for all transport in Nepal

 -Licensed and certified mountain guide.
 Well experienced and English speaking

--Free use of waterproof bag ( only available with porter service)
+-Free use of waterproof bag for your luggage

 -MCAP (Manaslu Area) fee, Manaslu trekking permit, ACAP (Annapurna area) fee, Tsum Valley restricted area permit and local taxes

 -Support of the Sherpa Heritage Trails head office in Kathmandu